-- Get to the bus stop five minutes before your scheduled pickup time.
-The school bus driver will not wait for late students. - Respect the property of others while waiting at the bus stop. - Stay away from the street, road, or highway when waiting for the bus. - Wait until the bus stops before approaching the bus. - Do not attempt to enter the bus until the bus has come to a complete stop. - Take a seat promptly. - Respect the drivers and follow the driver's directions the first time they are given and at all times. - Remain seated facing forward while the bus is in motion. - Keep all parts of your body inside the bus. - Keep your arms, legs, and belongings to yourself and out of the aisle. - Talk quietly and use appropriate language (no bad language or put-downs). - No fighting, harassment, intimidation, or horseplay. - Do not throw any object. - No eating, drinking, or use of alcohol, tobacco, or drugs. - Do not bring any weapons or dangerous objects on the school bus. - Do not damage the school bus or property belonging to others.
+- Designated bus route and bus number must be taken.
+No alternate bus routes may be taken (ex. going to friend's house after school). - Get to the bus stop five minutes before your scheduled pickup time.
+The school bus driver will not wait for late students. - Respect the property of others while waiting at the bus stop. - Stay away from the street, road, or highway when waiting for the bus. - Wait until the bus stops before approaching the bus. - Do not attempt to enter the bus until the bus has come to a complete stop. - Take a seat promptly. - Respect the drivers and follow the driver's directions the first time they are given and at all times. - Remain seated facing forward while the bus is in motion. - Keep all parts of your body inside the bus. - Keep your arms, legs, and belongings to yourself and out of the aisle. - Talk quietly and use appropriate language (no bad language or put-downs). - No fighting, harassment, intimidation, or horseplay. - Do not throw any object. - No eating, drinking, or use of alcohol, tobacco, or drugs.

-- After getting off the bus, move away from the bus. - If you must cross the street, always cross in front of the bus where the driver can see you.
+- Do not bring any weapons or dangerous objects on the school bus. - Do not damage the school bus or property belonging to others. - After getting off the bus, move away from the bus. - If you must cross the street, always cross in front of the bus where the driver can see you.
 Wait for the driver to signal to you before crossing the street.

-Consequences for school bus/bus stop misconduct will be imposed by the school district under adopted administrative discipline procedures.
+Consequences for school bus/bus stop misconduct will be imposed by the school district under MACCRAY Schools policy 709 and adopted administrative discipline procedures.
 All school bus/bus stop misconduct will be reported to the school district's transportation safety director.
 Serious misconduct may be reported to local law enforcement.